 I believe it's less than 5%.

-And Leo.
+And Leo?

 And Pastor Scott.

-But we're all in the same age.
+But we're all at the same time.

 So that would mean well over 90% of Americans find racism repugnant.